 The Council operates a 'leader and cabinet' structure.
 The Cabinet is made up of the Leader, Deputy Leader and Portfolio Holders.
-Each Portfolio Holder has specific responsibilities over an area of the Council's activities as at 31 March 2019 as detailed below:
+Each Portfolio Holder has specific responsibilities over an area of the Council's activities as at 31 March 2020 as detailed below:

-- Leader of the Council - Deputy leader and Portfolio Holder for Culture, Heritage and Health - Portfolio Holder for Corporate Projects and Assets - Portfolio Holder for Development - Portfolio Holder for Environment - Portfolio Holder for Housing and Community - Portfolio Holder for Human Resources, Facilities and Shared Services - Portfolio Holder for Systems and Economic Development
+- Leader of the Council

+- Deputy leader and Portfolio Holder for Culture, Heritage and Health

+- Portfolio Holder for Project Delivery